-This post includes an Amazon affiliate link.
+This post includes Amazon affiliate links.
 This means I earn a commission if you click the link and purchase the item, at no additional cost to you.

 If you’ve never tried changing strings on an acoustic guitar or simply want to get better at it, this post is for you.
 Learning to change guitar strings takes a bit of practice and repetition.
 This post covers every step of the process so you can learn how to do this yourself!

 Keep in mind that this method is meant for steel string guitars and not nylon string guitars because they are set up differently.
 Check out this other post to learn how to change nylon strings on an acoustic guitar.

 Let’s get started!

 1. Remove old strings